-We will ensure that all pupils receive sex and relationship education, and we will offer provision appropriate to the needs of all our pupils, taking specialist advice where necessary.
+We will ensure that all pupils receive relationship and sex education, and we will offer provision appropriate to the needs of all our pupils, taking specialist advice where necessary.
 Children with significant SEND needs are expected to understand the concepts of RSE at a 'stage appropriate' level and will be supported by specialist staff when appropriate.